istio/istio.io/content/en/docs/ambient/usage/ztunnel/index.md

 Pods/workloads using sidecar proxies can co-exist within the same mesh as pods that operate in ambient mode.
 Mesh pods that use sidecar proxies can also interoperate with pods in the same Istio mesh that are running in ambient mode.
 The term ambient mesh refers to an Istio mesh that has a superset of the capabilities and hence can support mesh pods that use either type of proxying.
 {{< /tip >}}

 The ztunnel node proxy is responsible for securely connecting and authenticating workloads within the ambient mesh.
 The ztunnel proxy is written in Rust and is intentionally scoped to handle L3 and L4 functions in the ambient mesh such as mTLS, authentication, L4 authorization and telemetry.
 Ztunnel does not terminate workload HTTP traffic or parse workload HTTP headers.
 The ztunnel ensures L3 and L4 traffic is efficiently and securely transported to **waypoint proxies**, where the full suite of Istio’s L7 functionality, such as HTTP telemetry and load balancing, is implemented.
 The term "Secure Overlay Networking" is used informally to collectively describe the set of L4 networking functions implemented in an ambient mesh via the ztunnel proxy.
-At the transport layer, this is implemented via an HTTP CONNECT-based traffic tunneling protocol called HBONE which is described in a [later section](#hbonesection) of this guide.
+At the transport layer, this is implemented via an HTTP CONNECT-based traffic tunneling protocol called [HBONE](/docs/ambient/architecture/tls-tunnel).

 Some use cases of Istio in ambient mode may be addressed solely via the L4 secure overlay networking features, and will not need L7 features thereby not requiring deployment of a waypoint proxy.
 Other use cases requiring advanced traffic management and L7 networking features will require deployment of a waypoint proxy.
 This guide focuses on functionality related to the L4 secure overlay network using ztunnel proxies.
 This guide refers to L7 only when needed to describe some L4 ztunnel function.
 Other guides are dedicated to cover the advanced L7 networking functions and the use of waypoint proxies in detail.